ravimad/Orb2015/artifact.md

 As shown in Figure 9 of the paper, a total of 17 benchmarks are used in the evaluation.
 Each benchmark has two versions one with a `steps` bound, which denotes the number evaluation steps, and other with a `alloc` resource bound, which denotes the number of heap-allocated objects.
 The versions with steps bound can be found in `~/leon/testcases/benchmark/steps` and the versions with alloc bounds can be found in `~/leon/testcases/benchmark/alloc`.
+Each benchmark has in its header a breif description and references to the algorithm that is implemented.
 The results of running the tool on these benchmarks are available in the folders inside the `~/leon/results/` directory, organized by date.
 The folder `~/leon/results/server-results` has the results of running the benchmarks on a machine with the configurations presented in the paper, and provides more accurate information regarding the time taken by verification/inference.

 To reproduce the results use the following scripts: